yucornetto/MGMatting/README.md

 Inference demo, real-world portrait benchmark shall be released soon.
 Before that, if you want to test your model on the real-world portrait benchmark or compare results with MG Matting, feel free to contact Qihang Yu (yucornetto@gmail.com).

 ## Citation
-If you find this work or code useful for your research, please cite:
+If you find this work or code useful for your research, please use the following BibTex entry:
 ```
 @inproceedings{hao2019indexnet,
   title={Indices Matter: Learning to Index for Deep Image Matting},